stanislav-zhurich/ai-school-prompt-engineering/README.md

 The application answers the question: **does a better prompt produce a better response?**

-It runs a single resume through five progressively more sophisticated prompts — from a one-liner to a fully structured ReAct reasoning loop — and measures the quality of each response on six criteria.
+It runs a single resume through five progressively more sophisticated prompts — from a one-liner to a fully structured ReAct reasoning loop — and measures the quality of each prompt on six engineering criteria.
 The results are written to JSON files and summarised in a human-readable Markdown report.

 The three prompt techniques explored are: